Shockang/continuous-claude/README.md

 - Claude Code runs in a loop based on your prompt
 - All changes are committed to a new branch
 - A new pull request is created
-- It waits for all required PR checks to pass
+- It waits for all required PR checks and code reviews to complete
-- Once checks are successful, the PR is merged
+- Once checks pass and reviews are approved, the PR is merged
 - This process repeats until your task is complete
 - A `SHARED_TASK_NOTES.md` file coordinates work across iterations between humans and AI